 2. They’re willing to share skills, knowledge and expertise

-People who are not just in it for themselves and genuinely care about the success of a business make the best clinical coaches, because they’re not greedy or coy with the skills and experience they have to offer.
+People who are not just in it for themselves and genuinely care about the success of a business make the best clinical supervisors, because they’re not greedy or coy with the skills and experience they have to offer.
 Instead, they’re actively invested in the success of others in the organisation, want to see people do well and are willing to teach others what they know in order to help them.

 3. They act as a positive role model